 When you age – a process technically called senescence – these telomeres shrink and contract, which opens up your chromosomes to more damage down the line.
 The shorter the telomeres, the older you are.
 Similarly, shorter telomeres make you more likely to contract heart disease, develop neurological disorders, suffer from psychological issues, and develop cancer.
 That’s the long and short of it.

 A team at Princeton University wanted to know if this effect was also seen in children, not just adults.
 In order to test this, they looked through a database that contained detailed information about the sleeping habits of nearly 1,600 9-year-old American kids.
 They also managed to get DNA samples from the children too, and analyzed their telomere lengths.

 For each hour less sleep these children had, their telomere lengths were 1.5 percent shorter.
 This essentially means that they are aging faster, but it’s not clear at this point to what degree.

 "This finding is consistent with a broader literature indicating that suboptimal sleep duration is a risk for increased physiological stress and impaired health," the team conclude in their paper.

 As they are still so young, the children sleeping the least showed no signs of the aforementioned diseases or conditions, but it implies that they are more vulnerable to getting them in their later lives.

-“We found no difference in this association by race, sex, or socioeconomic status,” the team note in their study.
+“We found no difference in this association by race, sex, or socioeconomic status,” the team add.

-Children at that age should be sleeping at least nine hours per night, but 10 or 11 is preferable.
+Incidentally, children at this age should be sleeping at least nine hours per night, but 10 or 11 is preferable, according to the current consensus.
 Unlike adults – where too much sleep is potentially detrimental to cognition – when it comes to kids, the more sleep they have the better, it seems.

 [H/T: New Scientist]